 So, what is necessary to carry with you into the Disney Parks?
 Every guest who visits will have a different answer.
-Some will say nothing but your phone, magic band, and identification; others will bring in multiple bags – most will fall somewhere in the middle.
+After multiple visits, I have put together a list of 14 essential items to include in your park bag.

 The basics –

-- First Aid Items – We carry just a few items.
-Each park has a designated First Aid location that any guest can visit, but having a few basic items on hand can save a trip to First Aid for a little scrape or other small “ouch”.
+- First Aid Items – Each park has a designated First Aid location that any guest can visit, but having a few basic items on hand can save a trip to First Aid for a little scrape or other small “ouch”.

 - Small first aid kit – most drug and big box stores have these for a dollar or two.
 Generally, these contain: a few Band-Aids (I replace the generic ones with Disney character ones), an alcohol wipe or two, an insect bite wipe, and some sort of healing cream.
 I add in a couple of blister Band-Aids, with all the walking, blisters will happen in even the best shoes.

 - Basic medication – pain reliever, allergy medication, and various digestion or stomach settling aids.
 Having an upset tummy on vacay is never fun – we tend to over indulge at WDW.
 I put medications in little zip top bags and put all the little bags in a larger locking pill bottle.

 - Liquid Allergy Medication – None of us have bad reactions to insect bites or stings, but I find getting allergy medication into the kiddos as quickly as possible really helps keep a bite or sting as a non-issue.
 First Aid in the parks can also help out with bites and stings.

 - Lotion, lip balm – Frequent hand washing can lead to dry skin and chapped lips can happen when you go from the hot humid outside to the very air conditioned inside.

 - Tissues or baby wipes – Adults or kids these come in handy for everyone.